caroline-kranefuss/caroline-kranefuss/README.md

 The function of this site is to demonstrate my proficiency in various programming languages.
 Projects are organized by language and the main skill demonstrated.
 Please explore!
+A good place to start is in the "Highlighted" folder, where some of my favorite projects are stored.

 I taught myself Python through an online self-paced version of Harvard College's Introduction to Programming with Python course.
 I also used it in my roles as a Data Analyst at Smarter Travel and a Data Analyst II at Gentuity, LLC.
 Finally, I currently use it in my role as a Computational Neuroimaging Data Analyst.